AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 an OBU extension header) SHOULD be in the beginning of a packet, following the sequence header OBU if present.

-A sequence header OBU SHOULD be included in the base layer when scalable encoding is used, and it SHOULD be aggregated with each spatial layer in the case of simulcast.
+A sequence header OBU SHOULD be included in the base layer when scalable encoding is used.

-Tile list OBUs are not supported.
-They SHOULD be removed when transmitted, and MUST be ignored by receivers.
+When simulcast encodings are transported on the same SSRC (an "S" mode), a sequence header OBU SHOULD be aggregated with each spatial layer.
+This is to ensure that if an intermediary removes simulcast encodings from the bitstream before forwarding, the resulting bitstream will still be decodable.

 ### 5.1 Examples